European Alternative Fuels Observatory (EAFO) 3.0

 The data gathered by EAFO is essential for the European Commission to monitor the implementation of the Alternative Fuels Infrastructure Directive (2019/94/EU), the proposed Alternative Fuels Infrastructure Regulation, and the Clean Vehicles Directive.
 These pieces of legislation are central to the Commission’s efforts to decarbonise transport, as acknowledged in the European Green Deal and the Smart and Sustainable Mobility Strategy.

-Having started in 2015, it has developed into a critical reference point for information about alternative fuels in Europe, where all interested parties find data on vehicles and infrastructure and information on public incentives and legislation.
+Running from May 2021 until December 2024, it has developed into a critical reference point for information about alternative fuels in Europe, where all interested parties find data on vehicles and infrastructure and information on public incentives and legislation.

 The European Commission intends to ensure that EAFO remains the leading reference portal for publicly available information on alternative fuel vehicles and infrastructure in the EU.
 It supports policy-decision making adequately and it is further developed in its functionality and user-friendliness; in 2020 it launched the tender for the third phase of the European Alternative Fuels Observatory (EAFO) 3.0, which will include several improvements: